Gum Grafting in Toronto & North York

 Restore Your Gums, Protect Your Smile

-Whether you’re dealing with natural gum recession or planning for implant placement, we’re here to help you regain healthy, protective, and aesthetically pleasing gums.
+Whether you’re addressing natural gum recession or preparing for implant placement, our goal is to help you regain healthy, protective, and esthetically pleasing gum tissue.

 Significant recessions and root exposure of lower incisor teeth.
 Due to root exposure, patient's cleansing was impaired causing gum inflammation, gingivitis